Biden meets with new Italian Prime Minister Meloni

 “The two leaders also discussed their commitment to continue providing Ukraine the support it needs to defend itself and to holding Russia accountable for its aggression,” according to the White House.

-The meeting comes a day Biden met for more than three hours with Chinese President Xi while at the G20 Summit.
+The meeting comes a day after Biden met for more than three hours with Chinese President Xi Jinping while at the G-20 summit.

-The White House had stressed that Italy is a NATO ally, G-7 partner and member of the European Union when pressed on the Italian elections when they first occurred.
+The White House had stressed that Italy is a NATO ally, Group of Seven partner and member of the European Union when pressed on the Italian elections when they first occurred.